MarkMa512/ESD-G1T3-Camera-Rental-Platform/README.md

 6. In a CMD window, run the following command:
     * `docker-compose up`
-    * Change directory to the folder containing `docker-compose.yml`
+    * Ensure your directory points to the folder containing `docker-compose.yml`